openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

 - This only works as intended if ``CACHES`` is configured with a backend shared across worker processes (e.g. Redis or Memcached).
-With a pre-process backend such as Django's local-memory cache, each worker will still queue the backlog independently.
+With a per-process backend such as Django's local-memory cache, each worker will still queue the backlog independently.
 - See :doc:`recovering-from-extraction-failures` for more information.